ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ##### Parameters

-Throw when the cause of failure is the ownership of a token.
+Used when the cause of failure is the ownership of a token.

 - MUST NOT be thrown for approval operations.
 - MUST be thrown when `ownerOf(tokenId)` is not `sender`.